Skip to main content

 William Lloyd Buck

-(Photo courtesy of William Lloyd)
+(Photo courtesy of William Loyd)

 In fact, because of the clouds of green-timber mallards and rice-field snow geese that hover over the Grand Prairie grounds lying in the Mississippi River Delta country between Memphis and Little Rock, few hunters think of the same region for world-class whitetails.

-But as Lloyd proved, the region is certainly worthy of a visit from deer hunters interested in record-book-sized whitetail headbones.
+But as Loyd proved, the region is certainly worthy of a visit from deer hunters interested in record-book-sized whitetail headbones.
 He should know, having come to the region’s surprisingly good deer hunting pastime at an early age.

 “I guess I’ve been deer hunting almost forever, my whole life really,” he said.
 “My dad taught me how to deer hunt.”